 Architect of the Satellite Sentinel Project

 Jonathan Hutson, Principal at Global Media Max, served as the architect of George Clooney’s Satellite Sentinel Project, or SSP, the world’s first early warning system for human rights and human security.
-He forged a series of SSP partnerships that included Google, the United Nations Institute for Training and Research, Harvard Humanitarian Initiative, the Enough Project at the Center for American Progress, DigitalGlobe, and Internet strategy firm Trellon.
+He forged a series of SSP partnerships that included Google, the United Nations Institute for Training and Research, Harvard Humanitarian Initiative, the Enough Project at the Center for American Progress, DigitalGlobe (now Maxar), and Internet strategy firm Trellon.
 He built a network of confidential sources on the ground in Sudanese conflict zones where the U.N., reporters, and humanitarian groups could not go.
 The pairing of remote satellite image-gathering capacity with on-the-ground reporting and camerawork created unprecedented documentation of mass graves and atrocities that reached the highest levels of government, the U.N.
 Security Council, and the International Criminal Court, and were reported and broadcast around the world.